 If Jesus was born in the fall, why do we celebrate his birthday on DEC-25?:

 There have been many different religions active in the Middle East and Europe, each with a deity or panethon of deities.
 Many of these gods were believed to have been born on DEC-25.
 That date was the best estimate that ancient people could make of the time of the winter solstice in the Northern Hemisphere.
 The solstice -- the shortest daytime in the year and the beginning of Winter -- actually happens sometime between DEC-21 to 23, depending on the year.
-With the techniques available to people in ancient times, it was only on DEC-25 that they were able to detect that the daytimes had become noticably longer.
+With the techniques available to people in ancient times, it was only on about DEC-25 that they were able to detect that the daytimes had become noticably longer.
 So they settled on DEC-25 as the birth date of their god.
 The Chrisitan Church adopted this day from the Pagans for Jesus' birthday, even though it is in error.
 This was a common policy of early Christianity.
 They often built their cathedrals where Pagan holy places once were, and often adopted Pagan holidays for their own.
 This helped the common folk accept the new religion.
 More details

 Isaiah 7:14 is frequently cited as pointing to Christ's birth -